 The loan repayments are calculated to be protective of the Company's liquidity position and repayments under the loan are made in the month a dividend is received from Prime.
 The Company's loan repayments reduce commensurately with any reduction in dividends from Prime.
-The loan principal will be repaid by the lesser of 90% of the dividends received from Prime (less interest due for the month in which the dividend was received), and of an amount that ensures the Company hold a minimum projected consolidated cash balance in the six months following the repayment.
+The loan principal will be repaid by the lesser of 100% of the dividends received from Prime, and of an amount that ensures the Company hold a minimum projected consolidated cash balance in the six months following the repayment.

 The principal amount of the Corporate Facility must be less than \$75.0 million on December 31, 2022, \$60.0 million by June 30, 2023 and \$50.0 million by December 31, 2023.
-If the Company makes a prepayment of the Corporate Facility prior to May 12, 2022 (unless the repayment is made from a dividend received from Prime), a make whole premium is payable at LIBOR+6.5%.
+If the Company makes a prepayment of the Corporate Facility prior to May 12, 2022 (unless the repayment is made from a dividend received from Prime), a make whole premium on the amount prepaid is payable at LIBOR+6.5%.
 The loan will be subject to financial and liquidity covenants.